anishjha93/zerocode-wiki/After-you-have-written-all-the-tests,-what's-next.md

      + Sometimes they are called `Happy` and `Sad` flows
      + Sometimes they are called `Sunny` and `Rainy` cenarios
   + If they are `Consumer` or `Boundary` contract tests
-     + Have you organized them by the aconsumera names or `boundary` names?
+     + Check you have organized them by the `consumer` names or `boundary` names.
+     + Bring up a single Suite runner pointing to the root of the tests(JSON test files).
+[See here](https://github.com/authorjapps/zerocode/wiki/Suite-Runner-Vs-Package-runner)

 Test Suite
 ===